 - Remove the high limit switch from the heat chamber. - Holding the switch by one of its mounting legs or electrical terminals, apply a small flame only to the sensing surface on the back of the switch.
-Be careful not to melt the plastic housing of the switch when conducting this test.
+Be careful not to melt the plastic housing of the switch when conducting this test. - 3.
+Within a minute, you should hear a pop coming from the switch, which indicates the contacts of the

-- 3. Within a minute, you should hear a pop coming from the switch, which indicates the contacts of the switch have opened. - Allow the switch cool down for about a minute before firmly pressing the red reset button on the switch. - 5.
+- switch have opened. - Allow the switch cool down for about a minute before firmly pressing the red reset button on the switch. - 5.
 Check for electrical continuity across the switch terminals to make sure the contacts have closed. - 6.
 Reinstall the switch back into the heater.

-GAS CONTROL VALVE
+GAS CONTROL VALVE \

-- Remove hose and sediment trap from inlet of gas control valve.

-- 2. Remove the following

-- Screws from bracket at inlet of gas control

-- -- Burner bolt from underside of base

-- -- Screws and spacers at burner.

-- Remove control valve with burner from heater.
-Lift and pivot the valve/manifold assembly as necessary so orifice block on manifold clears the burner casting venturi port.
-See Fig.14

-- 4. Replace component as needed.
+- 1. Remove the following - Hose and sediment trap from inlet of gas valve - Screws securing valve bracket to heater base. - -- Burner bolt from underside of base. - -- Screws and spacers securing burner casting to heat chamber. - Remove control valve with burner from heater.
+Turn the valve/manifold assembly as necessary so orifice block on manifold can be pulled from the burner casting venturi port.. - 3.
+Replace components as needed.